stedekay/SpraedPDFGeneratorBundle/README.markdown

                         )
         );

-If you wish the pdf to be offered as a download, simply change 'inline' in 'Content-Disposition' to 'attachment';
+If you wish the pdf to be offered as a download, simply change 'inline' in 'Content-Disposition' to 'attachment'.

 Make sure that all assets in your HTML are linked with absolute paths, because the HTML is copied into a tmp folder on the server.

 To define proper print css you might want to read into the w3.org's hints on that: [w3.org]